apostrophecms/docs/docs/tutorials/adding-extensions.md

 </AposCodeBlock>

-This same template can beg used on a piece-page or another page-type, so it has to pull data from any of these sources.
+This same template can be used on a piece-page or another page-type, so it has to pull data from any of these sources.
 It then uses conditional logic to retrieve data from any of the possible sources to apply in the template.
 If there was also data being harvested and applied to widgets, `data.widgets` might also need to be polled for the desired data.

 #### The modules
 The `seo` extension bundles eight modules that each `improve` a different core apostrophe module.
 By improving each of these core modules, the core modules and all custom modules in your project that extend these same core modules will have these code changes.